setms/book/docs/requirements/analysis.md

 ```

-## Specifying non-functional requirements
+## Specifying quality attribute requirements

-**Non-functional requirements** are requirements that target a quality attribute other than _functionality_.
+**Quality attribute requirements** are requirements that target a quality attribute other than _functionality_.
 These requirements don't deal so much with _what_ happens, but more with _how_: how fast, how easy, how secure, etc.
 That makes it less natural to express such requirements using the `Given/When/Then` format that focuses on the _what_.